 With psoriatic arthritis, every day is different.
-One day, you feel fine.
+One day, you might feel fine.
 The next, you might be super tired and in lots of pain.
-Occasional flare-ups are normal, but what do you do when things keep getting worse?
+Occasional flare-ups are normal, but what should you do when the condition gets worse?

 Read on to find out about how to keep track of your triggers and what treatments you can try while living with psoriatic arthritis.

-This results in spots of dry, dead skin or patches of redness, plus stiffness, tenderness, and pain in your joints.
-There’s no cure (and no one really knows why PsA happens at all), but a variety of treatments are available.
+The inflammation results in spots of dry, dead skin or patches of redness or discoloration.
+You can also experience stiffness, tenderness, and pain in your joints.
+There’s currently no cure (and no one really knows yet why PsA happens), but a variety of treatments are available.

 If your symptoms get worse, it’s best to work closely with your rheumatologist for solutions.
-You may need to try a few different drugs and lifestyle changes to get relief.
-The disease can go into remission intermittently, and many people live relatively low-symptom lives.
+You may need to try different treatments or combinations of treatments before you find one that works for you.
+The condition can go into remission intermittently, and many people may live their lives with relatively few symptoms.

-Some diseases work progressively, meaning they start out not-so-good and get worse.
+Some conditions work progressively, meaning they start out not-so-good and get worse.
 PsA is a little trickier.
-If left untreated, it will do progressive damage to your bones and joints.
+If left untreated, it may result in progressive damage to your bones and joints.

-But if you’re treating your PsA, the disease can work more like a roller coaster than a steady incline.
-You may feel like you’re in remission for weeks and then suddenly have a flare-up.
+But if you’re treating your PsA, the condition can work more like a roller coaster than a steady incline.
+You may feel like you’re in remission for weeks and then suddenly you might have a flare-up(s).

-The bad news is: Even if you’re doing everything right, you may occasionally get flare-ups.
-The good news is: Flare-ups are totally normal.
+Remember.
+Even if you’re doing everything right, you may occasionally get flare-ups.
+But flare-ups are typical.

-Since symptoms can come and go, it can be hard to tell when the disease is getting worse.
+Since symptoms can come and go, it can be hard to tell when the condition is getting worse.
 Here are a few things you can do to better monitor your PsA.

 Keep a symptom journal